eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 <details>
   <summary>Browser</summary>

-We're going to use the Browser library, so need to import it into our `Settings` table in our resource file.
+We're going to use the Browser library, so we need to import it into our `Settings` table in our resource file.
 We'll test the REST API of the Bad Flask App.
-In order to do that, we're going to need a new browser.
+In order to do that, we're going to need a new browser, because this library uses the browser instance to execute API calls.
-From the Browser library documentation we see that there's two possible keywords for this: `New Browser` and `New Page`. `New Browser` allows us to specify a browser and whether we want to use headless more or not along with a bunch of other configurations and `New Page` just opens a new tab on our browser to a URL we specify.
+From the Browser library documentation we see that there's two possible keywords for this: `New Browser` and `New Page`. `New Browser` allows us to specify a browser and whether we want to use headless or headful along with a bunch of other configurations. `New Page` just opens a new tab in our browser (or calls `New Browser` with default parameters if no browser is open) to a URL we specify.
 Since we're just using REST API backend, we don't need to see a browser, so we can call `New Page` directly.

 > There's also `Open Browser`, but that's only intended to be used for quick debugging and not for production
-> use, so we're not going to use that here.
+> use, so we're not going to use that here. `Open Browser` (by default) leaves the browser open on failure
+> and opens in headful mode, but it doesn't support really any configurations whereas `New Browser` supports
+> a wide variety of different configuration options.

 - Add a library import for `Browser` in your `Settings` table to `bad_flask_app.robot` resource file.
   - (Optional) Also add the import to your `api.robot` test suite file.